Updated February 2023

 2. Buy Fair Trade

 When you buy a hand-knit sweater or shawl from a conventional retailer, chances are that it passed through several middlemen and left the person who made it with a small fraction of the purchase price.
 Under the Fair Trade system, artisans sell directly to wholesalers or retailers and earn fair payment for their products.
 When you buy Fair Trade clothing, you’re supporting a system that provides fair wages and healthy working conditions to economically disadvantaged artisans worldwide.
-You’ll also get unique and high-quality items, such as hand-crocheted, organic cotton sweaters from Indigenous Designs, made by artisan cooperatives in Peru and Ecuador.
+You’ll also get unique and high-quality items, such as hand-crocheted, organic cotton sweaters from Indigenous, made by artisan cooperatives in Peru and Ecuador.

 There is currently no US Fair Trade label for clothing, as there is for items such as tea and coffee, but there may be in the future.
 Fair Trade textiles, labeled and certified by the European organization Max Havelaar, became available in Europe last year.